gelanchez/ESP32-simpleServer-data/README.md

 - *webserver-data*.
 Using an Async HTTP and WebSocket server, the processed readings from a thermistor and a photoresistor will be transmitted to the clients through websockets in a JSON format and presented live with [charts.js](https://www.chartjs.org/). **TO BE IMPLEMENTED.**
 - *webserver*.
 This server combines the functionality of *webserver-LED* and *webserver-data*, controlling the LED and sending data to the clients using an async HTTP and WebSocket server. **TO BE IMPLEMENTED.**

+[Bootstrap](https://getbootstrap.com/), the CSS framework, will be used to decorate the webpages.

 ## Schematic
 The following parts have been used in the electronic circuit.
 Nevertheless, they can be replaced for other similar ones with little change in the code.
 - 1x LED.